Last firmware available:

 PIC 16F1827 : Firmware ACCDI v7.9 r24 c0

 PIC 16F628A is EOL: Last version was ACCDI v7.9 r20 c2

 Owners of previous paid version, please contact me.
-Sorry no free upgrade from 16F628 to 16F1827
+Sorry there is no free upgrade from 16F628 to 16F1827.

 - Adaptable to other single-cylinder bikes.